 Some surgeries also require medications both before and after surgery.
 Please see the appropriate section below for details regarding your specific surgery.

-DAY OF SURGERYWith the exception of laser procedures (Lasik and Laser, below), the use of light sedation requires you to have nothing to eat or drink for a minimum of 8 hours prior to your surgery start time.
+DAY OF SURGERYWith the exception of laser procedures, the use of light sedation requires you to have nothing to eat or drink for a minimum of 8 hours prior to your surgery start time.
 In addition, you will need a driver to drive you to and from the Foothills Surgery Center on the day of your surgery as well as the office appointment the day after.
 Nearly all eye surgeries are elective, so if you are ill please call to discuss.
 It may be appropriate to reschedule surgery.

 AFTER SURGERYIn most cases, there should be no heavy exertion after surgery.
 In addition, water should be kept out of the eye and they eye should be protected.
 Eye drop instructions should be followed and follow-up exams are very important.